- Induction Day

 - Research Skills Training: four face-to-face thematic cohort meetings & Advanced Technology Training

 - Presentation skills workshop (transferable skils training for first-year students, 8 March 2018) - further information about transferable skills here

 Professional Skills Training (PIPS): PIPS Q&A session (Dundee, 9 February 2018)

 - Annual Symposium (Edinburgh, 11-12 June 2018)

 Click on each heading above to see more details about each training component.
-The new calendar of all EASTBIO training activities in 2017-2018 will appear here shortly (please click on the image on the right, above).

 All Year 1 students finalise their training plans by filling in the online EASTBIO Training Plan & Record form by the 16 October 2017.
 Further details and clarifications are provided at the Induction Day (5 October 2017).